How to Plant and Grow Juniper

 Junipers are ideal if you want an ornamental container plant, and they stay smaller for longer periods if their roots are restricted.

-Not only can you grow them as a traditional large container specimen or a topiary, but they are one of the easiest plants to grow as a bonsai tree.
+Not only can you grow them as a traditional large container specimen or a topiary, but they are one of the easiest species to grow as a bonsai tree.

 As a standard plant in containers, you won’t need to worry about watering or repotting as often as you would with many other shrubs, such as roses or elderberries.

-When it comes to repotting, if you see roots sticking out of drainage holes or if the soil has become extremely hard and compact, it’s time to give your juniper a new home.
+If you see roots sticking out of drainage holes or if the soil has become extremely hard and compact, it’s time to repot.

 Fertilizing